reenakt/todoApp/README.md

 ## Instructions

-Hi.
-We like to code, and we want to hire people like us.
 Please read these instructions carefully and follow them the best you can.
 If you get stuck email us--there's a ```mailto:``` link at the bottom of these instructions to do that.

 ## About the application - Todo's

-Everyone's so busy!
-We'd like an application to track everyone on our team's tasks that's intuitive, elegant, and fun to use.
-Your task is to build that experience for us and code it up using your favorite front end framework.
-You have the following [user stories](https://www.mountaingoatsoftware.com/agile/user-stories) to go on:
+Below is a simple ToDo application that we would like to you build, Following are the [user stories](https://www.mountaingoatsoftware.com/agile/user-stories):

 1. As a user, I should be able to view a page with a task list on it.
 2. As a user, I should be able to add a new task to the global task list.